Uploaded at Oct 8 09:50:48 2024 (UTC)

 Fail-sensitive transformation:

-Due to the fact the Prolog programs are transformed (in the default case) into nested functions which are lazily evaluated in Curry, it might be the case that the Curry program computes more answers than the original Prolog program.
+Due to the fact that Prolog programs are transformed (in the default case) into nested functions which are lazily evaluated in Curry, it might be the case that the Curry program computes more answers than the original Prolog program.
 This might be the case if a failing or non-terminating predicate is evaluated in Prolog but not demanded in the transformed Curry program.
 In general, this can be considered as an advantage of functional logic programming compared to pure logic programming.
 However, if it is intended to keep the same answer semantics between Prolog and the generated Curry programs, one can specify a set of failing functions (i.e., functions that are not totally defined due to partial pattern matching or infinite computations).
 In this case, any occurrence of such a failing function will be strictly evaluated in the Curry program.
 This fail-sensitvie transformation will be used if the option --failfuncs=F is provided.
 In this case, the file F contains in each line a failing function in the form Mod f, i.e., f is a function defined in module Mod.
-Such files can be generated by the tool curry-calltypes (see Curry package verify-non-fail).
-Thus, the shell script scripts/pl2curry-failsensitive.sh can be used to apply the fail-sensitive transformation with these tools.
+Such files can be generated by the tool curry-calltypes by adding the option --storefunc (see Curry package verify-non-fail).
+The shell script scripts/pl2curry-failsensitive.sh can be used to apply the fail-sensitive transformation with these tools.

 Technical remarks: